UK's Johnson hopes schools in England can reopen on March 8

 He said the U.K. remains in a “perilous situation” with more than 37,000 patients hospitalized with COVID-19, nearly double the number during the country's previous peak in April.

-While dashing hopes that students would return to classrooms after a mid-February school break, Johnson cautioned that the March 8 target is an aspiration dependent on progress on the vaccination front.
+While dashing hopes of a return to classrooms after a mid-February school break, Johnson cautioned that the March 8 target is an aspiration dependent on progress on the vaccination front and ongoing reductions in the prevalence of the virus in the community.
+He said a "roadmap" for the “gradual and phased” easing of the lockdown will be unveiled in the week commencing Feb.
+22.

 “The first sign of normality beginning to return should be pupils going back to their classrooms," he said.